troy0323/commandpattern/commandPattern/README.md

 Design a system that uses a special remote control to send commands to different devices.
 The key idea is to create a way for the remote control to control multiple devices without knowing the specifics of each device.
 Specifically:

-Create a remote control that can send commands like "Turn On" and "Turn Off."
+Create a remote control that can send commands like "Power On" and "Power Off."

 Implement separate commands for "Turn On" and "Turn Off."